drbap/dashboard-navigator-for-obsidian/README.md

 - Select custom colors for files in the dashboard and navigator views.
 - These colors will be reflected in the piechart graph, making it easier to identify and track different file types.
 To activate this feature, go to **plugin settings** and **toggle colored files**.

+## Colored Tags Support

+- If the theme being used supports colored tags or if you are using custom CSS snippet to color tags, the **tags** column and **file properties** window will show colored tags accordingly.

 ## Plugin Settings

 ![Dashboard navigator for Obsidian - settings](images/dn_navigator_settings.png)